tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

 > [Dataflow Quota](https://cloud.google.com/dataflow/quotas) documentation.
 If
 > you are blocked by IP Address quota, using a bigger
 > [`worker_type`](https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#setting-other-cloud-dataflow-pipeline-options)
-> might reduce the number of needed IPs.
+> will reduce the number of needed IPs.

 **Double-click `pipeline` to change directory, and double-click to open `configs.py`**.
 Uncomment the definition of `GCP_PROJECT_ID`, `GCP_REGION`, and